Generic name: Fluphenazine Tablets (floo FEN a zeen)

 - This medicine may make you sunburn more easily.
 Use care if you will be in the sun.
 Tell your doctor if you sunburn easily while taking this drug.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.

 - If you will be near phosphorous insecticides, talk with your doctor.

-- Some people who take this medicine (fluphenazine tablets) may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if this medicine (fluphenazine tablets) is stopped.
-Sometimes, signs may lessen or go away over time after this medicine (fluphenazine tablets) is stopped.
-The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take this medicine (fluphenazine tablets) or with higher doses.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping this medicine (fluphenazine tablets), but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your doctor right away if you have trouble controlling body movements or problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Do not stop taking this medicine (fluphenazine tablets) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
 If you need to stop this medicine (fluphenazine tablets), you will want to slowly stop it as ordered by your doctor.